ionic-team/ionic-docs/src/content/guides/webview.md

 ## iOS

 For iOS devices, [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) is the internal utility to provide a Web View shell for apps.
-WKWebView has a few quirks.
+Unfortunately, WKWebView has a few quirks.

 ### File Protocol